Qumulo/docs/integration-guide/varonis/deploying-qumulo-broker.md

     ⠿ Container api-proxy-1   Started      1.6s
    ```

-1. To view the status of running containers, use the `docker ps` command.
+1. To view the status of running containers, run the `docker ps` command.

    {{site.exampleOutput}}